 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Content Distribution Phase – Summary
+WordPress Traffic Blueprint: Automated Content Distribution Stage – Summary

-Once you have your WordPress site and plugins configured and set up, all you then need to do is publish content regularly to drive more traffic organically.
+Once you have your website and plugins expertly configured and fully set up, all you need to do then to automatically attract web traffic is add new content regularly.

-We have created a complete email course aimed at helping you come up with unlimited content ideas for your website:
+We have created a complete email training series designed to help you never run out of content ideas for posting to your site:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is addressed in the next article in our series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is explained in the next section of the series.